-\textbf{Targeting stability.} In their seminal work, \citet{perdomo2020performative} established two solutions concepts \emph{performative stability} and \emph{performative optimality}, and presented two algorithms for reaching \emph{performative stability} under certain conditions, based on re-training: Repeated Gradient Descent (RGD) and Repeated Risk Minimization (RRM).
-Under further assumptions, the \textit{stable point} is close to the \textit{optimal point}.
-Subsequent research has focused on modifying the original assumptions \cite{mofakhami2023performative,brown2022performative,jagadeesan2022regret,mandal2023performative,li2024stochastic}.
-However, \citet{kabra2024limitations} studied the limitations of the assumptions by pointed out that if the assumptions are even slightly violated, convergence can become a problem.
+In their seminal work, \citet{peformativeprediction2020perdomo} established two solution concepts: \emph{performative stability}, which gives a sense of robustness to the distribution shift, and \emph{performative optimality}, which is the best performing model in this closed-loop interaction between model and data.
+They presented two algorithms, based on re-training, for reaching performative stability under some strong conditions: Repeated Gradient Descent (RGD) and Repeated Risk Minimization (RRM).
+Under even stronger assumptions, the stable point is close to the optimal point.
+Subsequent work has studied convergence to the stable point in performative settings under increasingly general assumptions, including stateful environments \cite{brown2022performative}, extensions to reinforcement learning with policy-dependent environments and regularization-based convergence to stable policies \cite{mandal2023performative}, and relaxed assumptions that enable the study of convergence in neural networks \cite{mofakhami2023performative}.
+Stochastic versions of the algorithms are also exist \cite{mendler2020stochastic, drusvyatskiy2023stochastic,li2024stochastic}.
+However, \citet{kabra2024limitations} showed that retraining can converge to performatively stable points that are far from the performatively optimal solution, or fail to converge altogether under simple and practically relevant performative shifts, particularly in finite-sample regimes, highlighting limitations of existing guarantees for retraining algorithms in real-world deployment.

-\textbf{Targeting optimality.} Other works have focused on optimizing for the performatively optimal point directly.
-The challenge is calculating the \textit{performative gradient}. \citet{izzo2021learn} solve it using the REINFORCE method \cite{williams1992simple}, that is limited to distribution maps with a known functional form. \citet{miller2021outside} solve it assuming a specific $\mathcal{D}(\theta)$ is a linear scale family. \citet{cyffers2024optimal} proposed using reparametrization trick \cite{kingma2013auto} thanks to assuming a push-forward model.
+To optimize directly for the more interesting optimal point, one needs information about the distribution map.
+The challenge is then about calculating the associated \textit{performative gradient}. \citet{izzo2021learn} addressed this by using the REINFORCE method \cite{williams1992simple}.
+The method, however, is limited to distribution maps with a known functional form. \citet{miller2021outside} generalised it by assuming a linear scale family of the distribution map. \citet{cyffers2024optimal} proposed using the reparametrization trick \cite{kingma2013auto} to calculate it by assuming a push-forward model for the distribution map.

-\textbf{Changing assumptions.} In parallel, past works on PP have changed the original assumptions to fit more realistic cases.
-One prominent line of research has been \textit{Stateful PP} \cite{brown2022performative}, which considers the case where the distribution is affected by all previously deployed models.
-There have also been some efforts to consider approximations of the distribution map \cite{lin2024plugin,xue2024distributionally}.
-Additionally, \citet{ghalme2021strategic} consider that the users estimate the model in a strategic classification setting